-Beginning in 2019, Do Good Roseville plans to host a monthly group volunteer event as part of our goal to help actively engage more people in our community and build connections to other organizations doing good things in our community.
+Beginning in 2019, Do Good Roseville has hosted an occasional group volunteer event as part of our goal to help actively engage more people in our community and build connections to other organizations doing good things in our community.

 September 21, 2019